Turkey opens 1st integrated solar panel manufacturing facility

 The construction of the module cell factory to produce four units – ingot, wafer, module and cell – was inaugurated at a groundbreaking ceremony in December 2017.

-The factory, which stands among the 20 such integrated facilities in the world in this sense, will have a research and development (R&D) center for the development of solar power technologies.
+The factory will have an R&D center for the development of solar power technologies.
 The center will employ about 100 engineers.

 The components produced at the facility will be used for Karapınar YEKA in the first three years of operations, after which the Turkish company might explore supplying other local projects and international markets.